samuelemusiani/horus/README.md

 # Horus

-Horus is a network scanner that identifies devices on a network and checks for vulnerabilities, made for NOI Hackathon SFSCON Edition 2024.
+**Horus** is a _network scanner_ designed to identify devices on a network and detect vulnerabilities, developed for the NOI Hackathon SFSCON Edition 2024.
-The end user should be a normal user that wants to check the devices on his network for vulnerabilities and can see cli tools results such as nmap displayed in a user-friendly interface.
+It’s perfect for users who prefer a graphical interface over command-line tools and want an easy way to check for vulnerabilities in their networked devices.
+With Horus, results from command-line tools like nmap are presented in a user-friendly, clear and easy-to-understand dashboard.

-Other important functions are "Find my device", which can help the user to understand which devise has a certain IP and a chatbot who can help the user to understand the vulnerabilities found.
+Key features include "Find My Device," which helps users identify the device associated with a specific IP address, and a chatbot that can explain the services running on the network and any vulnerabilities that are detected.

+Horus is also incredibly easy to install and use, making it a great choice for both novice and experienced users who want to quickly assess the security of their network.

+The name "Horus" was chosen for this network scanner because it is inspired by the ancient Egyptian god Horus, who was often depicted as a protector and guardian.
+Just as Horus watched over and safeguarded Egypt, this tool is designed to safeguard your network by detecting and addressing vulnerabilities, ensuring your devices are protected from potential threats.

 ## Features